-I haven’t posted anything on here for a while.
-In my last post I was floundering around in a sea of bureaucracy in my efforts to get a temporary vaccine mandate exemption.
-I had also explained my situation to my GP by email, i.e. that I had been taking an MS drug which had the effect of lowering my lymphocyte count to levels that would prevent the vaccine from producing any immune response.
-I explained in my email that I had stopped taking the drug a few weeks earlier and it would take six weeks to clear my system before I could have my first vaccination and that it was recommended that I wait six weeks after that that to have the second.
+I haven’t posted anything on here for a while as I’ve been too busy floundering around in a sea of bureaucracy in my efforts to get a temporary vaccine mandate exemption.
+I explained my situation to my GP by email, i.e. that I had been taking an MS drug which had the effect of lowering my lymphocyte count to levels that would prevent the vaccine from producing any immune response.
+I explained that I had stopped taking the drug a few weeks earlier and it would take six weeks to clear my system before I could have my first vaccination and that it was recommended that I wait six weeks after that that to have the second.

 My GP’s response was as follows: